 Working with Ramzi simply raised the bar of what one might expect from an interior designer.
 His commitment to the client, his contagious enthusiasm and his dedication to always satisfy the customer wishes have rendered this a fun rather than an arduous job.
 I look forward to working with him again!

-With abundant inspirations around Gouna and the red sea, I decided to create a house that mixed Nubian sensibility with mid-century modern sleekness and functionality.
-The result is a unique home that is visually appealing, calms your mind yet provides all modern amenities.
+With abundant inspiration in El Gouna and a client who wanted a relaxing, kid friendly space, I decided to create an interior that mixed Nubian sensibility with mid-century sleekness and functionality.
+The result was a personalised home that is attractive, calming and provides modern amenities.

 Keep the Kids in Mind

 The living area is an intimate space for the family to get together and offers great views of the lagoon outside.
 Most of the items have dual functions; the table is composed of multiple stools and side tables, the media storage also carries trays and floor pillows, while the sectional can easily be moved around the room.
 By adding a washable cover to the sectional the space is conveniently kid friendly too.

 Furnishing and painting the space meant we had to work with what we had architecturally.
 Using a beautiful taupe for all the walls and a pure white for the corniche and ceiling, I created an optical illusion of the ceiling height by changing the thickness of the corniche in each room.
 Though subtle, the different areas and rooms are clearly visible.
 The sectional sofa uses local linens and cottons in earthy tones, but is sprinkled with bolder accent colors.
 The space is chic and laid back and offers ample moving space for both kids and adults.

 My client had initially wanted a high bar between the kitchen and the dining area, however I wanted the open space to be unlike our lives in Cairo and remain free of obstructions.
 As a result, I designed a bar that stands vertically, doubling as a serving station and a decorative element, without impeding circulation.